SmartCambridge/MultiTech/README.md

     - Enter our key from Device HQ web site.
     - Switch auto update frequency to 240
 4. Fourth boot
     - By default, the gateway is configured to use US915 frequencies.
-To swith it back to EU868 log in to the web interface.
+To switch it back to EU868 log in to the web interface.
     - Select `Setup` -> `LoRa Network Server`.
     - Temporarily enable `Network Server`, set frequency plan to EU868, and save.
 Then disable the network server.
     - Do the same for the `Packet Forwarder`.